 But if you've ever discussed fantasy football prize ideas with your league, you know that there are many different award options.
 But how do you go about selecting the best fantasy football prizes for your league?

-To earn a fantasy football award in 2019, you need to field an excellent team or an exceptionally poor team.
-That's because in 2019 awards are usually presented to both the best teams and the worst teams.
+To earn a fantasy football award in 2023, you need to field an excellent team or an exceptionally poor team.
+That's because fantasy football prize leagues usually present to both the best teams and the worst teams.

 Although it has always been standard practice to award the league champ with a prize, more and more leagues are recognizing their worst teams as well (and not in a good way).
 Let's compare prize ideas for both fantasy football winners and fantasy football losers.

 Comparing winner prize ideas for the best fantasy teams

 This table compares the most popular winner prize ideas of 2023, along with my top-rated award in each prize category.
 This list covers expensive fantasy prize ideas all the way down to free awards.

 I'll talk about each prize idea in more detail below (just click the more ideas link).
 You can also click on any of the top prize links to check their current price.

 Comparing loser prize ideas for the worst fantasy teams

 In the same way that winner prizes promote competition at the top, embarrassing trophies can encourage your worst teams to avoid the league cellar.
 In a separate article, I cover these funny fantasy football trophies in detail.

 Pros & Cons